You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor is a statin medication used to lower cholesterol levels by inhibiting the production of cholesterol in the liver.
-It is commonly prescribed to patients with high cholesterol, heart disease, or those at risk of developing these conditions.
-Lipitor is available in various forms, including tablets, capsules, and oral suspensions.
+Lipitor is a prescription medication used to treat high cholesterol levels by reducing the amount of low-density lipoprotein (LDL) cholesterol in the blood.
+It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
+Lipitor is commonly prescribed to patients with high cholesterol levels, heart disease, or those at risk of developing cardiovascular disease.

-When taken together, Lipitor and St. John's Wort can interact in several ways, increasing the risk of adverse effects and reducing the efficacy of both substances.
+When taken together, Lipitor and St. John's Wort can interact in several ways, potentially leading to adverse effects.
+Here are some of the key interactions to consider:

 What to Do